Almost Envy-Free Allocations with Connected Bundles: EF1 existence for two agents

 Thus, for a connected graph $G$, we call $B(G)$ the \emph{block tree} of $G$.
 It turns out that $G$ admits a bipolar numbering if and only if $B(G)$ is a path.
 For example, the graphs shown in Figure~\ref{fig:qHgraph} all have their blocks arranged in a path (so that $B(G)$ is a path), as shown in Figure~\ref{fig:qHgraph-blocks}.

-\begin{lemma} A graph $G$ admits a bipolar numbering if its block tree $B(G)$ is a path. \end{lemma} \begin{proof} \citet{Lempel1967} proved that $G$ admits a bipolar numbering if there exist $s,t \in V$ such that adding an edge $\{s,t\}$ to $G$ makes the graph biconnected.
-Suppose $B(G)$ is a path, and let $B_1$ and $B_2$ be the leaf blocks at the ends of the path $B(G)$.
+\begin{lemma} A graph $G$ admits a bipolar numbering if its block tree $B(G)$ is a path. \end{lemma} \begin{proof} \citet{Lempel1967} show that $G$ admits a bipolar numbering if there are $s,t \in V$ such that adding an edge $\{s,t\}$ to $G$ makes it biconnected.
+If $B(G)$ is a path, let $B_1$ and $B_2$ be the leaf blocks at the ends of the path $B(G)$.
 Take any $s\in B_1$ and $t\in B_2$.
-If we add the edge $\{s,t\}$ to $G$, then the graph becomes biconnected.
+If we add the edge $\{s,t\}$ to $G$, the graph becomes biconnected.
 Hence, $G$ admits a bipolar numbering. \end{proof}

-\citet{Even1976} provided a linear-time algorithm based on depth-first search to construct a bipolar numbering for any biconnected graph [see also \citealp{Tarjan1986}].
-Using an algorithm by \citet{Hopcroft1973} (also based on depth-first search), we can calculate the block tree $B(G)$ of a given graph in linear time.
-Thus, in linear time, we can compute a bipolar numbering of a graph whose block tree is a path, or establish that no bipolar numbering exists.
+There is a linear-time algorithm based on depth-first search to construct a bipolar numbering for any biconnected graph \citep{Even1976,Tarjan1986}, and one can also calculate the block tree $B(G)$ of a given graph in linear time \citep{Hopcroft1973}.
+Thus, in linear time, we can compute a bipolar numbering of a graph or report that none exists.
 Clearly, given a bipolar numbering, the discrete cut-and-choose protocol can also be run in linear time.

 Next, we show that if $B(G)$ is not a path, then $G$ cannot guarantee EF1.
 The proof constructs explicit counter-examples, which have a very simple structure.
 We say that additive valuations $u_i$ are \emph{binary} if $u_i(\{ v \}) \in \{0,1\}$ for every $v\in V$.